As you finish up your grow, you are likely wondering how to amend your soil for the next growing season.

 You can amend your soil anytime, but there are certain times you need to amend your soil.
-One of the most common times to amend soil is in the fall, once you shut down the garden for the winter (unless you plan on growing some of these veggies through winter).
+One of the most common times to amend soil is in the fall, once you shut down the garden for the winter (Unless you plan on growing winter veggies).

 By amending your soil at this point, your amendments can compost through the winter and your microbial activity will be nice and high by the time you plant in spring.

 The other time you should consider amending your soil is right before planting.
 This way, you can ensure your plants have the nutrition they need to get them through the growing season!
 You may want to add in additional amendments later on, but you can get off to a strong start this way.

 It depends - you need to test your garden soil!

 Testing your garden soil is an essential step when it comes to amendments.
 If you don’t know the conditions in your soil, how can you come up with a plan for what you need to add?